Emergencies - CPR

 Remember the letters DRS ABCD

 Once you have completed 30 compressions (pushes) on the chest, breathe into the baby's mouth 2 times.
 Seal your lips around the baby's mouth and nose.
-For a child over 1, you may need to breathe into their mouth and pinch their nose closed.
-Gently puff into the child until you see their chest rise.
+For a child over 1, you may need to pinch their nose closed and breathe into their mouth.

 Continue with the cycle of 30 chest compressions and 2 breaths until the ambulance arrives.

 D - Defibrillator

 Attach automated external defibrillator (AED) as soon as available, turn on and follow prompts (the defibrillator will talk to you).
 Place the pads according to the diagram on the AED.
 If paediatric pads are not available, use standard pads.
 The pads should not touch each other – if they are too large, place one on the front in the centre of the chest and one on the back between the shoulder blades.

 Return to chest compressions and keep going until the child responds or starts breathing normally, or professional help arrives and takes over.

 Dr. Tony Smith, St John medical director demonstrates how to perform CPR and use an AED on children.

 On this page